ThomasOConnell311/Five_Stage_RISCV_CPU/README.md

 5. Generate the bitstream.
 6. Connect the Basys 3 and program it through Vivado Hardware Manager.

-# Project Status
+## Project Status

 The processor successfully completes its demonstration program in behavioral simulation and has been synthesized and programmed onto a Basys 3 FPGA.
+The physical implementation supports switch-selectable hexadecimal and decimal display modes using SW15.